SOBotics/SOCVFinder/quickGuide.md

 ###Manage users and set access level

-Users above >3K are automatically added to the Reviewer privledge level if not present.
+Users above >3K are automatically added to the Reviewer privilege level if not present.
 Room owner can add or change the level for a single user by executing the add user command

 `@Queen add user <id_user> <Display name> <access_level>`